-Apple has also updated the look of the notifications so they are colourful and cartoonish.
+Apple has also updated the look of the notifications so they are colorful and cartoonish.

 There are two new frameworks available on iOS 10 that allow create more interactive and robust system notifications.